2010 WNBA Finals: Game 2

 League MVP Lauren Jackson scored 26 points, Swin Cash added 19 and the Seattle Storm moved one step closer to the title with an 87–84 win over the Atlanta Dream in Game 2 of the finals.

-Seattle improved to 21–0 at home this season and is hoping it won't need another game at KeyArena.
-The Storm had plenty of reasons to be pleased after winning two rough and ragged games in Seattle.
+Seattle improved to 21–0 at home with the win.

 Iziane Castro Marques, who kept Atlanta close with 21 points Tuesday night, might have broken her nose for the second time in two months after a first-quarter collision kept her on the bench for a chunk of the second quarter with an ice bag on her nose.
 Angel McCoughtry, the Dream's leading scorer, wore a Band-Aid over her left eye, the result of a collision in Game 1 that required stitches.

 McCoughtry was off in Game 2, making just seven of 23 shots on her way to 21 points.
 She tried to salvage the shaky performance, scoring five quick points in the final 30 seconds to help Atlanta close to 87–84.

 Cash missed two free throws with 2.2 seconds left but Atlanta could not get off a potential tying shot.

 "I just missed some shots.
 You're going to have bad days," McCoughtry said.
 "I had good looks.
 Usually I knock them down.
 I just didn't knock them down today.
 I just gotta stay more focused."